 Battery wires have a wide-ranging application in different industries and equipment like cars, boats, battery banks, and golf carts.
 Let’s check out some of the applications-

 Battery cables are most commonly found in automobiles and transfer electric current from the battery to the vehicle’s electrical parts.
-You will generally find two cables- the positive cable which connects to the starter and the ground cable which connects to the engine block or the chassis.
+You will generally find two cables- the positive cable, which connects to the starter, and the ground cable, which connects to the engine block or the chassis.

-Most of your automobile’s electrical components will ground to the chassis or engine block.
+Most of your automobile’s electrical components will be ground to the chassis or engine block.
 Battery cables enable you to start your engine and provide power to different electrical parts.

-3.1.1.Advantages and Disadvantages
+5.1.1.Advantages and Disadvantages

 One of the main advantages of battery cables is that it is used to power the electrical of your automobile.
 You will not be able to operate your automobile without a proper battery cable assembly.